MoKhajavi75/iOS_Development_Certificates/README.md

 iOS Development Certificates

+## UPDATE

+unfortunately because of some legal implications we can not provide certificates anymore .

 ## New Certificates

 For new certificates archive your project using below bundle id and then change the bundle id of exported `.ipa` file: